devclub-iitd/summer-of-code-2023/README.md

   - You are expected to **share about your work** on social media and with friends, and ask them to star _your fork_ if they liked it
   - To keep the game fair, we discourage any bots or fake users.
 So along with other measures, we'll be counting only those stars from users created **before 2023-06-25**
   - ~~No more counting dollars,~~ _we'll be counting stars_ on `31st July 2023 11:59 PM IST`
+- Another special award: **best all-rounder**!
+  - To be eligible for this, you have to complete **atleast 2 tracks**.
+The more the better
+  - We will give this award to the repository which shows the ability to wear multiple hats and excel in different tracks
+  - The tracks need not be integrated into a complete as such, but would be appreciated if you are able to do so

 ## Connect
 Join our `DevClub IIT Delhi` **Discord** server using [this invite](https://discord.gg/ScKSwn5jsP) and set your discord nickname to your GitHub handle